-Our grant and collaboration revenues relate to grants and contracts from agencies of the U.S. government and collaborative arrangements with other third parties in support of our vaccine development activities.
-Detail concerning our grant and collaboration revenues during the years ended December 31, 2021 and 2020, the three-month periods ended March 31, 2022 and 2021, are presented in the tables below.
+Our grant revenues relate to grants and contracts from agencies of the U.S. government in support of our vaccine development activities.
+During the years ended December 31, 2020 and 2019, we also recorded revenues associated with several research collaborations with third parties.
+Detail concerning our grant and collaboration revenues during the years ended December 31, 2020 and 2019, the nine-month periods ended September 30, 2021 and 2020, and the remaining funds available for use as of September 30, 2021 is presented in the table below.